 4-H Day at the Capitol

-In total, more than 750 youth and adults participated in this year’s 4-H Day at the Capitol
+More than 400 youth and adults participated in the 2015 4-H Day at the Capitol.

-4-H youth also have the chance to come together and share the positive impacts of the Florida 4-H Program.
-Participants meet and hear from their elected officials.
+4-H youth will also have the chance to come together and share the positive impacts of the Florida 4-H Program.

 Other Helpful Tools: